-Lectins are anti-nutrients much like phytic acid that interfere with the absorption of vitamins, minerals and other nutrients.
+Lectins are anti-nutrients much like phytic acid that interfere with the absorption of vitamins, minerals, and other nutrients.
 They can also cause indigestion, bloating, gas and even rashes for some people.

 Some foods are moderately high in lectins, such as some cereal grains, potatoes, seeds, and nuts.
-Peanuts contain a large amount of lectins, including peanut oil.
+Peanuts contain a large number of lectins, including peanut oil.
 However, peanuts are not really nuts at all; they are legumes.
-The lectins in peanuts are the subject of a fair amount of discussion and debate over their healthful versus harmful impact on people.
+The lectins in peanuts are the subject of a fair amount of discussion and debate over their healthful versus the harmful impact on people.
 (1)

 Plant Lectins and Digestion

 Plant lectins actually survive digestion.
 Why is this noteworthy?
 Because it means they have the ability to penetrate cells lining the digestive tract and cause a loss of gut epithelial cells.
 This, in turn, damages the membranes of the epithelium lining, alters the composition of intestinal flora, and potentially initiates an autoimmune response.
 (2)

 It sounds scary, doesn’t it?

 Truth be told, nearly every type of food – including some fruits and vegetables, fungi, and more, have varieties that contain lectins.
 Thus, going “lectin-free” or on a “lectin avoidance diet” is a daunting task, to say the least!
 It leaves very few foods on the “ok to eat” list.

 The bigger question is this.
 Is such rigid avoidance even necessary or is a more moderate approach just as effective for those sensitive to these anti-nutrients?